• Skip to main content

 Opt for the Premium Plus package and Mazda adds the surround-view monitor, rear-braking, and front and rear parking sensors.

 The 2021 Mazda3 hatchback garnered the Insurance Institute for Highway Safety’s (IIHS) Top Safety Pick+ award, its highest honor.
 This award applies to models equipped with the advanced lighting system.
-Similarly, the National Highway Traffic Safety Administration (NHTSA) also bestowed its top rating on the Mazda3, with five stars.

 Performance